 Composting and other off-grid toilets are legal in South Dakota, but only when other systems are unavailable.
-Even when used in conjunction with a septic system or grid-tied toilet, a permit is still likely to be required.
+A permit is still likely required even when used with a septic system or grid-tied toilet.
 You may even have to submit a design plan for approval.

 See detailed South Dakota Off Grid Laws

 Tennessee Off Grid Laws

 Off-grid solar appears legal in Tennessee, but few incentives are offered.

 Rainwater harvesting is legal in Tennessee.
 Permits and regular inspections may be required depending on the county and the system’s complexity.
 You can find the law here.